Professor and Curator José Rodeiro Discusses New ‘Flesh Art’ Exhibition at NJCUBy Brendan Carroll • Jan 26th, 2011 • Category: Arts, Featured

 Flesh Art; Harold B. Lemmerman and Visual Arts Galleries at NJCU; 2039 Kennedy Blvd.
 The opening reception is Thursday, January 27 from 4:30 to 7:30 pm.
 A ‘Flesh Talk’ with Matthew Lahm and Babs Reingold is in the Visual Arts Gallery at 5:30 pm.
 The show is up through March 4.

 Like what you've read here?
 Please consider making a donation or becoming a sustaining member.
 As a grassroots news organization, we rely on community support -- as well as paid advertising -- to survive.

-Brendan Carroll is an artist and writer based in Jersey City.
+Brendan Carroll is an artist and a writer.
 In 2006, he cofounded Agitators Collective, which creates site-related installations in urban locales that have fallen into neglect or dereliction.
 He has exhibited his work at a number of museums and galleries in New York and New Jersey, and his work has been featured in several periodicals, including The New York Times, Village Voice, Art Fag City and Time Out New York.
 Find him online at brendanscottcarroll.com.

 Email this author | All posts by Brendan Carroll